 eCommerce delivery - What do your customers want?

-However, purely offering a wider selection of delivery options won’t necessarily ensure customer satisfaction.
-If customers do decide to purchase, but the delivery service isn’t convenient or to their desired quality, it could still end up costing retailers.
-The impact of not meeting consumer expectations of fulfillment flexibility can certainly come with consequences as 25% of all failed online deliveries were due to shoppers not being able to change their delivery options once an item had been shipped.
+But purely offering a wider selection of delivery options won’t necessarily ensure customer satisfaction.
+If customers do decide to purchase, but the delivery service isn’t convenient, it could still end up costing retailers.
+The same survey found 25% of all failed online deliveries were due to shoppers not being able to change their delivery options once an item had been shipped, showing the consequences of not offering convenience.

 Convenience and flexibility hold a different meaning for each individual.
 Some consumers look for the cheapest option possible with no preference for when their goods are delivered, while others need it faster and are willing to pay for a more efficient service.